-The vacancy rate for the Property is nil, with all space subject to a lease.
-The vacancy rate represents the portion of the Property which is not subject to a lease.
+The vacancy rate for the Property is 0.9%, with all other space subject to a lease.
+The vacancy rate represents the portion of the Property which is not subject to a lease or an agreement for lease.

 1.5 Tenants